zce/velite/docs/guide/quick-start.md

 For more information about Velite extended field schemas, see [Field Schemas](velite-shemas.md).

 ::: tip
-Config file supports TypeScript & ESM & CommonJS. you can use the full power of TypeScript to write your config file, and it's recommended strongly.
+Config file supports TypeScript & ESM & CommonJS. you can use the full power of TypeScript to write your config file, and it’s recommended strongly.
 :::

 ## Create Contents Files